 This goes way beyond the pale.
 So much so, that it actually marks a big moment in cinematic history when the audience could for the first time actually see what's on the screen and also behind the scene of the movie being made simultaneously and to watch a bunch of writers and producers laughing and patting each other on the back while playing in in their own shit and thinking it is funny.

 I saw them there.
 They were bald and toothless with bloodshot demented looking eyes, and their hands and mouths were all covered with flies.
 I'm sure that they all would argue that they don't look anything like what I just described, yet I would argue back, "But you do; you surely do."

 On the drive home, I apologized to myself for choosing this movie.
 I try to be open minded about things and not to constantly react like a prude, but when I think how far these greedy assholes have pushed the envelope of normalcy, I get very angry, mainly at myself for lacking the courage to be seen standing at the barricades.

 I know that kids now days have access to things that they are far too young to be seeing.
 They cannot be completely shielded from its effects as there are plenty of parents who haven't ever grown up and lost their fascination with dick jokes and potty humor and see nothing wrong with their kids ruining it for everybody else.

 A lot of people will tell me to shut up and mind my own business.
-Good advice probably, and I'll probably get around to it someday, but only after I inform them that they can pretend as much they they want; they are the damned problem.
+Good advice probably, and I'll probably get around to it someday, but only after I inform them that they can pretend as much they they want; they are still big part of the damned problem.